dskibinski-7/UM/README.md

 # UM
-Analysis on the heart attack data
+Analysis and predictions based on the heart attack data